In the Web Push tab, you can design the web push notification that will be sent out to users on the supported browsers.

 Click on the code icon to add content snippets.
 Type the name of the field you want to use, or select it from the presented pick list.

-The right menu shows a preview of how the push notifications will look like in the different browsers.
+The right menu shows a preview of how the push notifications will look in the different browsers.
 If you are using dynamic data, you will need to send a test message to see the data included.

 It is possible to create a multi-language campaign with new titles and messages based on the languages selected at the campaign level.
 It is also possible to do a split test to see which variant has a better engagement.
 Both options are enabled and configured from the Setup tab.

 The languages you have selected, together with the variants selected are shown on the left side of the campaign.
 To be able to identify with which variant and language you are working, this information is shown on the top of the screen.